-Meet Alex, one of our volunteers who has dedicated over 80 hours to supporting our clients at our Hammersmith delivery centre.
+Meet Alex, one of our volunteers who has dedicated over 80 hours to supporting refugees.
 Read about a day in the life of a Breaking Barriers volunteer.

 Breaking Barriers wasn’t a charity I actively sought out.
 In fact, I had no knowledge of Breaking Barriers, nor any appreciation or understanding of the problem they were trying to solve.
 I found myself in the fortunate situation of having more control and flexibility over my time during the working week than many other people and therefore decided to look into volunteering opportunities to try and help give back to society in some way.

 Finding suitable and worthwhile volunteering opportunities was a surprisingly challenging task.
 In my search I found Breaking Barriers and read about what their mission was, and what volunteers could do to help.
 There were three key aspects that brought me in to Breaking Barriers.

 - They had a very worthwhile cause; to help people, who through no fault of their own, have been significantly disadvantaged, is an eminently good thing to do.
 The support that we provide helps these people become more active, engaged, and productive members of our society.
 This is good both for them, and for wider society.

 - A role that I could do, but that wasn’t menial; It is a role that I feel is often very straightforward (for example helping to write CVs and complete job applications), but is also very challenging.
 Being a bit of an introvert it takes a lot out of me to talk to, and advise the refugees we see, especially when doing multiple back to back appointments.